 This is the same concept as content reuse, but we’re only looking at the percentage of reused content from curated documents.
 These documents are those in your library that subject matter experts have provided content for and were scrubbed for use by your team.
-In the Ombud platform, we call these master documents.
+In the Ombud platform, we call these "reference" documents.

 Curated Content Reuse is important because it shows the level of effort your subject matter experts are taking in the sales cycle.
 One of the key complaints we hear from SMEs throughout our customer base is that they spend too much time answering one-off requests for the sales team.
 By asking them to curate a specific area of content quarterly, or even just yearly, you can quickly reduce the amount of time they need to spend helping the sales team.

 Curated Content Reuse also tracks consistency of message.
 If your sales team is only reusing content they’ve created in the past, there’s no oversight or approval of the content.
 A rep may be saying something incorrect or have outdated information being sent to a prospective customer and not even realize it.

 We often look at the volume of requests or sales documents we generate on a monthly or quarterly basis but we should also be tracking the actual number of questions and deliverables needed for review within each document.

 Over time, this gives us a better understanding of the true level of effort each request requires.
 For instance, if you’re tracking the volume of security questionnaires, the numbers below appear steady and you may determine you don’t need any additional headcount or resources.